Elaeagnifolia/blanc-gw-info-bot/README.md

 # blanc-gw-info-bot

-Basic Discord bot that reads from a Google spreadsheet specific to Blanc Granblue crew and DMs that info the the user requestee.
+Basic Discord bot that reads from a Google spreadsheet specific to Blanc Granblue crew and DMs that info to the user requestee.

 ## Requirements